 God sees you working hard—whether that is in school or in a job or in the home.
 Your actions are not overlooked.

-He who is faithful in a very little thing is faithful also in much; and he who is unrighteous in a very little thing is unrighteous also in much (Luke 16:10).
+“The one who is faithful in a very little thing is also faithful in much; and the one who is unrighteous in a very little thing is also unrighteous in much.”
+(Luke 16:10 NASB)